 Best USB-C Hard Drives for Mac iMore 2021

 You might be wondering why you need a USB-C hard drive for your Mac.
-Here's why: if you're not backing up your Mac's data in multiple places, then you're not as safe and secure as you possibly can be.
+Here's why: if you back up your Mac in multiple places, then your data is far safer and you're prepared for any eventuality.
 Even if you use cloud storage to back up all of your data, you should always have a safe "hard" copy on a hard drive if your data is important.
 Of course, the current MacBook lineup only has Thunderbolt 3/USB-C ports, but that's OK, because USB-C is fast, future-proof, and will likely replace standard USB, HDMI, DisplayPort, power, and more.
 What if you already have a perfectly good hard drive, but it has a USB-A plug?
 We have a list of the best USB-C hubs for you, so you can use it with your newer model Mac.
 Here are a few options to get you started on your search for the best USB-C hard drive for your Mac.